 What does the regular rate of pay have to do with overtime?

 For anything other than a straight hourly rate, the math gets more complicated.

 This is because the FLSA requires employees to receive overtime pay at their regular rate—not the rate for each role they’re doing when earning overtime.

 The FLSA defines “regular rate of pay” as the weighted average of an employee’s hourly rate, which is calculated by dividing the total pay in any workweek by the total number of hours worked.

 Who calculates overtime using regular pay rates?
 Many businesses have employees that get paid multiple rates since they perform more than one job function.
-Think a bike repair shop that has one person do the selling and the repairs, but gets paid a different hourly rate for each job.
+For example,at a bike repair shop where one person does sales and repairs, that person may be paid a different hourly rate for each job.